Aayusha2055/aayushapaudel.com.np/_posts/2019-08-14-Best-Food-Joints-In-Kathmandu.markdown

 ### Grill Durbar, Sankhamul
-If you ever crave for a big piece of grilled meat, then my friend, grill durbar is your ultimate saviour.
-Grill durbar has a variety on the grills starting from normal to extremely spicy to normal ones.
-It is loaded with flavours and the spicy sauce they serve along with is to die for.
+If you ever crave for a big piece of grilled meat,  grill durbar, without a doubt the is the ultimate saviour.
+Grill durbar has a variety on the grills starting from normal to extremely spicy.
+It is loaded with flavours and the spicy sauce they serve along is to die for.
 With very reasonable price, though this place doesn't seem to be a local one, it is a small shop with large packets of flavours.

  > ##### Location
  > From Baneshowr Chowk, you got to take the road to Sankhamul.
 You have to go downhill untill you find a turning.
 Grill durbar is